slowernews/wisdom-tldr/chapters/chapter_appendix.md

 See fame as a multiplier.
 If you want to impact the world, be famous.

 > *'Do everything in public.
 Other people are facing the same problems.
-They will identify with you and provide solutions.'<br>
+They will identify with you and provide solutions.'
 'Do things worthy of making you famous.
 The audience you build allows you to multiply everything you do across all those people.
 It increases your impact.
 It makes it easy to sell something.
 It makes it easy to come up with products and services.
 They will ask you or you can ask them.' -- Allen Tucker (paraphrased)*